mattrips/scratchPad/Protocol Conformance.md

 &#9724; implementation
 : Given a protocol requirement, a property, method, enum case, initializer, subscript or typealias that is capable of satisfying such requirement.

-&#9724; protocol requirement
+&#9724; inherited requirement
-: asdf
+: Given a protocl